ralphjsmit/filament/packages/actions/docs/01-overview.md

     ->disabled(! auth()->user()->can('delete', $this->post))
 ```

+<UtilityInjection set="actions" version="4.x">As well as allowing a static value, the `disabled()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Registering keybindings

 You can attach keyboard shortcuts to trigger buttons.
 These use the same key codes as [Mousetrap](https://craig.is/killing/mice):